 Attendance at clinical is mandatory for successful completion of the course.
-The only accepted clinical absences are for illnesses or family emergencies/losses.
-These hours need to be completed prior to the end of the semester during the clinical makeup days and will incur a makeup fee of \$250/makeup.
+The only excused clinical absences are for illnesses or family emergencies/losses or religious observance in accordance with College policy.
+These hours need to be completed prior to the end of the semester during the clinical makeup days and will incur a makeup fee of \$250/makeup day.
 Unexcused clinical absences will be rescheduled based on clinical availability.
 If no makeup is available, the student will receive an incomplete in the course and will be required to makeup up those clinical hours the following semester when makeup time is available as determined by faculty.
 Excused absences will be given priority for clinical makeup time, but may need to be scheduled the following semester (see clinical expectations, Appendix E-2).